Jhon-Lei95/learngit/readme.txt

-I am a super girl.
+I am a very super girl.
-I want to sleep.
+Where should I go.